Motorcycle riders have to go through rigorous training and licensing requirements in order to ride on Florida roads.

 5 Most Common Types of Motorcycle-Car Accidents on Florida Roads

-Drivers have a particular duty to avoid accidents with pedestrians, bicyclists, and motorcycle riders, as these victims often suffer severe head trauma or even fatal injuries.
+Drivers have a duty to drive in a reasonably safe manner.
+This means they must be cautious of pedestrians, bicyclists, and motorcycle riders, as these victims often suffer severe head trauma or even fatal injuries, when hit by a motor vehicle.
 In addition to wearing high-visibility clothing and a well-fitting helmet, bikers should be aware of driving situations that are most likely to lead to a crash.

 The most common types of driver-rider motorcycle accidents include:

 - Left-turn accidents.
-When a driver turns left across an intersection, he may only be checking to see whether his path is free of cars.
-The tendency to look only for large vehicles causes drivers not to detect motorcycles, and often causes a driver to turn directly into an oncoming rider’s path.
+When a driver turns left at an intersection, he may only be checking to see whether his path is free of cars.
+The tendency to look only for large vehicles causes drivers miss motorcycles in plain view, and often causes a driver to turn directly into an oncoming rider’s path.
 The biker may crash into the car as it turns in front of him, or be struck on the side or the front wheel as the driver swings to the left.

 - Side-impact crashes.
 Also called “T-bone” accidents, these crashes occur when a car strikes a motorcycle on one of its sides.
 This may happen when a driver runs a red light or creeps into an intersection without the right of way, and can result in the fracture or amputation of the biker’s leg.